Why don't black and white Americans live together?

 "The problem was that for many years that requirement was never adequately defined or enforced."

-Mr Castro, who sits in the president's cabinet and is widely tipped as a possible Democratic vice-presidential running mate in this year's election, said one way his department will ensure areas of poverty aren't ignored is by giving towns and cities access to demographic data, so they can plan housing better.
+Mr Castro, who sits in the president's cabinet, said one way his department will ensure areas of poverty aren't ignored is by giving towns and cities access to demographic data, so they can plan housing better.

 The key challenge remains - decades on from the civil rights movement, many black and white Americans simply don't mix.
 And as the US contends with race problems, getting to know each other better is one step in understanding and fixing some of those problems.